 So that was the good case of using a premium theme, and here’s when it gets tricky.
 If any changes are desired to the design or functionality of a theme, even small ones, we recommend these changes be incorporated into a PSD and submitted as a “PSD to WordPress” project as a custom build instead.
 This method is preferable to attempting to modify the code of the theme directly — in our experience that approach often has buggy results.

-As mentioned earlier, the themes have “additional wiring”, or software integrations, that allow you to create different configurations without much development skills.
+As mentioned earlier, the premium themes have “additional wiring”, or software integrations, that allow you to create different configurations without much development skills.
 However, when you need a configuration that isn’t built into the theme already, the developer has to get into the jungle of theme code and hope that any modifications don’t break the code somewhere else and crash the site or introduce a hidden bug.

 Let me give you a real example.